reflectivedetective/reflectivedetective/README.md

 <p align="center">
-.𖥔 ݁ ˖🪞˚.
+. ݁ ˖🪞˚.
 Do not talk about JewerlyBox/GlitterHugs or other Glisten themed ships around me, with the exception of RefDet, I genuinely do not want to hear it.
 They don't bother me, but I'm not a fan of them nor the people.

 <p align="center">
 Nor do I want to hear "Rodger and Glisten are related," because no, they're not.
 Thank you ! ᢉ𐭩